alpha-scorpii-b/alpha-scorpii-b.github.io/_posts/2018-06-05-EdgeOfTime-ep1-showcase.md

 ---
 layout: post
-title: 'Edge of Time Bolderline Episode 1: Rise of the Aeus'
+title: 'Edge of Time Episode 1: Rise of the Aeus'
 description: Posted by Galileo
 category: showcases
 image: